teresa-m-knowles/calorie-tracker/README.md

 # Calorie Tracker

 ## Introduction ##
 This is a calorie tracker microservice application written as a pair project in Module 4 of the Turing School of Software Engineering and Desgin.
-Using this service, our front end application could create Food and Meal items to track their calorie intake.
+Using this service, our front end application could create Food and Meal items to track calorie intake.
 It is deployed in https://safe-tor-35013.herokuapp.com
 ## Initial Setup ##

 ```